VIDEOS, PHOTOS AND AUDIO INFORMATION …

 IMAGES OF RESCUE & RECOVERY OPERATIONS

-Images of firefighting, accident rescues and other mishaps are intended to focus on the operations and the efforts of emergency workers, not the tragedies of the victims, which are apparent enough from the description of the incidents.
+Images of firefighting, accident rescues and other incident are intended to focus reduction of risks during the operations and the efforts of emergency workers — not the tragedies of the victims.
 Images are valued if they illustrate a lesson of prevention or if they illustrate the mechanism of how the tragedy occurred (e.g., speeding, improper safety precautions, DUI, weather conditions, etc).
 Images of severe trauma or direct images of death are not published on The Cardinal.
-If these images are being captured, it is for the purpose of emergency personnel training, or at the request of police.
-Police will often request that certain images are not recorded or are not published.
+If these images are being captured, it is for the purpose of emergency personnel training, or for legal purposes.
+Police officials or attorneys may request copies of video, and may even issue a subpoena to order turned over for court presentations.
+Police may request that certain images are not recorded or are not published.
 Most emergency operations involve blocking public views of fatalities or horrendous scenes with a tarp.

 The Cardinal policy is generally anti-paparazzi.
 Paparazzi is the plural term for paparazzo — photographers who capture unstaged and/or candid photographs or video of celebrities caught during their everyday activities and private lives.
 Paparazzi take photos of celebrities at moments when the subjects do not expect to be photographed, such as when they shop, walk through a city, eat at a restaurant, attend private parties, attend private weddings, or swim or lie on beaches, pool decks or boat decks.
 Paparazzi methods are different than methods of press photography, or photojournalism, that is undertaken at press conferences, red carpet affairs and other events where there is an expectation and desire that the subjects will be photographed.